 9. Mount Shasta and Castle Crags State Park

 Mount Shasta is a popular mountain.
-It is located in the Cascade Range, which is close to the city of Mount Shasta.
-It is best known for its snow-covered peak, which can be seen from a distance when approaching the area from Siskiyou County, California.
+It is located in the Cascade Range, close to Mount Shasta.
+It is best known for its snow-covered peak, seen from a distance when approaching the area from Siskiyou County, California.

 The park offers camping spots along with backpacking trails that lead through some stunning natural beauty around this area: